dbohdan/structured-text-tools/README.md

 * [Awk.info](http://awk.info/) — an extensive resource on Awk.
 * [AWK Vs NAWK Vs GAWK](http://www.thegeekstuff.com/2011/06/awk-nawk-gawk/) — a comparison of implementations.
 * If you already know how to program in some language, the nawk [man page](http://www.freebsd.org/cgi/man.cgi?query=nawk&sektion=1) is a great way to learn Awk quickly.
-What you learn from it will apply to other implementations on other platforms.
+What you learn from it will apply to other implementations on different platforms.
 Read it first if you feel overwhelmed by the sheer size of the [GNU Awk manual](http://www.gnu.org/software/gawk/manual/gawk.html).

 ## POSIX commands